What Does the Bible Say About Other Planets?

 10. Nehemiah 9:6: “You alone are the Lord.
 You made the heavens, even the highest heavens, and all their starry host, the earth and all that is on it, the seas and all that is in them.
 You give life to everything, and the multitudes of heaven worship you.”
 This verse encompasses the entirety of creation, acknowledging God’s sovereignty over the heavens and the earth.

-See also What Does the Bible Say About Not Speaking to Someone?
+See also What Does the Bible Say About Standing Up for Yourself?

 Through these verses, the Bible, while not specifically mentioning other planets, portrays a universe of incredible scale and complexity, all within the realm of God’s creation and authority.
 The focus is on the majesty and power of God as Creator, rather than on specific details about the cosmos.
 This perspective invites believers to marvel at the vastness of the universe and to acknowledge the greatness of the God who created it.